Using Logic Pro for surround sound work and ambisonics

 There is a known bug in Logic where sometimes it just won’t load in a 4-channel wav as an interleaved surround sound file properly.
 This is similar to Bug #1 above.
 This can often happen if you’ve recorded ambisonic sound using a multi-track recorder and then altered the number of channels in the file (for example, the recorder recorded 8 channels of audio, an ambisonic mic plus radio mics - and you’ve edited the file to just have the 4 ambisonic tracks).
 The easiest way to get round this bug is to drag and drop your 4 channel ambisonic file into a new quadrophonic Logic project, so that it appears as 4 tracks.
 Pan track 1 to FL, 2 to FR, 3 to Ls, 4 to Rs - use the following pan settings.
 Ensure the diversity setting is at 0.
 Then bounce the file out of Logic (ensure Surround Bounce is ticked) ti create a new 4 channel file - Logic should happily import it now.
 However, with some files, you may notice that when you split them apart and apply cross-fades between them, the crossfades don’t work, at all.

-Workflow to get material into Logic Pro from editing software (and another bug!)
+Workflow to get material into Logic Pro from video editing software (and another bug!)

 A key aspect related to surround sound mixing is getting audio into Logic in the first place.
 A typical workflow for sound to picture goes like this:

 • There are a few ways the editor can send you the files.
-Avid keeps files as MXF files (which is a container for audio or video), and can either send out an EDL (Edit Decision List) file, or an AAF file, or an OMF file.
-These latter files contain the data of which file is used where, for how long, etc. Avid can also export an Embedded OMF or AAF file, which its one file that contains both the edits and the audio files, all combined into one.
+Avid Media Composer keeps files as MXF files (which is a container for audio or video), and can either send out an EDL (Edit Decision List) file, or an AAF file, or an OMF file.
+These latter files contain the data of which file is used where, for how long, etc. Avid can also export an Embedded OMF or AAF file, which is one file that contains both the edits and the audio files.
 Ideally you would open one of these in Logic and away you go!
 But Logic Pro cannot open the EDL from Avid, nor can it open up an unembedded or embedded AAF or OMF reliably.
 You can import AAF and OMF files into Logic, but there is some bug that prevents all the files from being imported properly and files often end up missing or in the wrong place.
 The way I’ve successfully circumnavigated this bug is to open the OMF or AAF in Pro Tools first, then export it as an unembedded AAF from there (set the handle size to 20000ms, 20secs, so you can expand the region start and end if you need too).
 Select Consolidate from source media to create an unembedded AAF, where there is an AAF file and a folder of audio files.
-You can probably do this process using Reaper or other software to create a Logic compatible AAF file but I’ve not tried that.

 Pro Tools export settings.
 Match your frame rate to what you’re suing in Logic.
 Set handles to about 20000ms, 20secs so you can expand the region start point and end point.
 Consolidate from source media will create an unembedded AAF, where you have an AAF file then a folder full of audio files